vovan47/miix310/README.md

 1. You need to apply [this patch](https://github.com/graysky2/kernel_gcc_patch) to have extra processor type options that we need
 To do that, just download it, put into folder where you extracted downloaded archive and execute `$ patch -p1 < PATCH_NAME.patch`
 1. Run configuration program `$ make menuconfig`
-1. Under "Processor family" select "Intel Silvermont family of low-power Atom processors (Silvermont)"
+1. Under "Processor type and features -> Processor family" select "Intel Silvermont family of low-power Atom processors (Silvermont)"
 1. You can do some extra edits to configuration if you know what you are doing.
 For example, I've set `CONFIG_DEBUG_INFO` to `n`.
 1. When you are done, save the config and exit.
 1. `$ make localmodconfig`.
 All devices that are going to be used should be plugged into device on this point.
 You can just press "Enter" or "Yes" to all questions.